1120-IC-DISC Schedule K

 5. Reporting Deferred Income as Taxable

-Deferred DISC income is not taxable until:
+Deferred DISC income is a primary benefit of the IC-DISC structure; it is not taxable until:

-• It is actually distributed
+• It is actually distributed.

-• The IC-DISC is liquidated
+• The IC-DISC is liquidated.

-6. Missing or Late Filing
+6. Missing the “No-Extension” Filing Deadline

-• Incorrect tax filings
+• Incorrect individual tax filings.

 Filing Deadlines and Compliance Reminders for Schedule K (2025 Tax Year)